 Water vapor flames

 Water vapor is an unusual idea for a flame.
 Someone thought to make a fire out of water.
 They ran water near the heating unit and released it as steam.
 The fireplace shows lifting steam being hit with lights.
 They can set the changing colors right.
-But mist is not fire – and water behaves differently than plasma.
+But the mist is not fire – and water behaves differently than plasma.
 Plus, the owner must refill a water reservoir to get the flames.
 The flame is flickering and beautiful, but it does not look at all like an actual flame.

 Chemical flames are another choice for electric fireplaces.
 A can of a chemical agent (something like Sterno) is lit and placed in the electric fireplace.
 Here, the flame is real.
 Developers can adjust the chemical mix to display different colors.
-But the flame arises from one spot and lacks the chaotic element of wood-fire.
+But the flame arises from one spot and lacks the chaotic element of wood fire.

-Holographic flames are the state-of-the-art.
+Holographic flames are state-of-the-art.
 The base of the fireplace is a log set.
 Atop that the system projects a flame movie using an LED bulb.
 Atop of that, lasers make holographic flickers, giving the flame its third dimension and adding some unpredictability.
 Sound like a Hollywood flame movie?
 It is.

 Our founder used to work in the movie special-effects world.
 There, he specialized in creating holograms that looked more real than before.
-When he turned that FX skill to flame-replicating, he designed the core of the MagikFlame, its flame.
-You even get to choose your flame-effect.
+When he turned that FX skill to flame-replicating, he designed the core of the MagikFlame, it’s flame.
+You even get to choose your flame effect.
 MagikFlame fireplaces include 30 ultra-realistic flames.
 Do you like embers flickering in a red glow?
 We have got you covered.
 Do you like dancing flames showing off all their colors?
 We have that one, too.
 We also have crackling log sounds and a faint scent of pine and fire in the background.

 An electric fireplace has no flame.
 The heating element creates radiant heat that warms you and the room immediately.
 It can be a freestanding unit or a traditional fireplace.
 Homeowners want flickering flames without hassle.

 Real wood fireplaces and stoves need venting, so harmful gasses like carbon monoxide leave the house.
 Particulates and other pollutants travel out of the flue.
-Clean up is a dirty process and requires both homeowner and professional cleaning.
+Clean-up is a dirty process and requires both homeowner and professional cleaning.
 A traditional fireplace comes with responsibility.
 You clean the chimney and watch the flue.
 You carry wood and maybe cut it.

 An infrared quartz fireplace does not have a real flame, but it creates the image of a real fire.
-The fireplace also has a thermostat that works into and with your existing home heating, It creates 5200 BTUs which can heat 1000 square feet.
+The fireplace also has a thermostat that works into and with your existing home heating, It creates 5200 BTUs that can heat 1000 square feet.
 But you can turn that up and down with your remote control.
 Or change flames.
-MagikFlame quartz infrared electric fireplaces come in several styles of wall mounted electric fireplace or corner fireplace mounted.
+MagikFlame quartz infrared electric fireplaces come in several styles of wall-mounted electric fireplace or corner fireplace mounted.
 You can also get a firebox to install into your existing fireplace.